ideo/shape/app/javascript/ui/global/Button.md

-Form button is the main button
+The button element is the main button style on the site; a rounded corner different colored background button with a white text style.
+There are ways to configure the color style, width and text size.

 ```jsx
 import Button from '../../ui/global/Button'
 ;<Button>Action</Button>
 ```

-Organization / group modify modal
+### Organization / group modify modal

 ```jsx
 import Button from '../../ui/global/Button'